NorthStarUAS/FlightData/README.md

 Included in this package is a weather/forecast front end to forecast.io.
 You will need to register for your own free apikey to use this module.
-This allows scripts to dump out a weather summary at the time and location of the flight, even if the flight was weeks or months or even years ago.
+This allows scripts to dump out a weather summary a-t the time and location of the flight, even if the flight was weeks or months or even years ago.
 [Note: unsure if this still works after Apple bought dark sky and discontinued some things...]